trilobyte-berlin/jsdoc-plantuml/README.md

 install jsdoc and this plugin

-Now write some uml diagrams inside your regular jsdocs.
+Now write some uml diagrams inside your regular jsdoc.

 Attention - The `@startuml` tag must have one parameter - the filename to safe this uml diagram at.
 ```js